-Recently one of our directors, Dr Jenny Flynn, presented on independent medical assessments, what a client can expect during an independent assessment and what is considered good practise during an assessment.
+Recently one of our directors, Dr Jennifer Flynn, presented on independent medical assessments, what a client can expect during an independent assessment, and what is considered good practice during an assessment.
 Providing insights to the assessment process and how to best prepare a client can be very beneficial, especially for anyone who may find the process to be stressful.
 Below we will review the main points highlighted by Dr Flynn and discuss some of the critical elements required from a practitioner’s point of view.

 To make sure your client is prepared and ready for an independent assessment there are a few things you could advise them to do prior to attending their appointment: